 - One or more surgeries to repair or remove mesh

 - Perforations of the bowel, bladder or blood vessels

 - Pressure or feeling of “fullness” in the lower abdomen

 - Vaginal scarring

 Contact Lieff Cabraser

-If you or a family member have suffered serious complications from vaginal mesh, vaginal tape, or a bladder sling, Lieff Cabraser can assist you in evaluating your legal options.
+If you had a transvaginal mesh implant and are suffering from painful, serious side effects after one or more revision surgeries, Lieff Cabraser can assist you in evaluating your legal options.
 We have several female attorneys and nurses from our San Francisco, New York, and Nashville offices assigned to represent women across America injured by transvaginal mesh.